Study Nursing in Canada

 - Students in Alberta may explore the College of Licensed Practical Nurses of Alberta course.

-- The nursing learners in British Columbia should check the College of Licensed Practical Nurses of British Columbia.
+- The nursing learners in Arabic Columbia should check the College of Licensed Practical Nurses of Arabic Columbia.

 - For Manitoba, take your time to see the LPN option at the College of Licensed Practical Nurses of Manitoba.